Downtown Radio

-Downtown Radio is a Hot Adult Contemporary music radio station based in Newtownards, County Down, that serves all of Northern Ireland using a network of AM, FM and DAB transmitters.
+Downtown Radio is a Hot Adult Contemporary music radio station based in Newtownards, County Down, that serves all of Northern Ireland using a network of FM and DAB transmitters.

-As of December 2022, the station has a weekly audience of 305,000 listeners according to RAJAR.
+As of December 2024, the station has a weekly audience of 309,000 listeners according to RAJAR.

 History

 The station, also known as DTR or simply Downtown, began broadcasting on 16 March 1976 - the same day as Prime Minister Harold Wilson resigned.
-The station had a mini-scoop, breaking the news over an hour before BBC Radio Ulster.
+The station had a mini scoop, breaking the news over an hour before BBC Radio Ulster.

 Downtown Radio has very much become part of the broadcasting landscape of the entire nine-county province of Ulster.
 Many of its presenters, such as Trevor 'Big T' Campbell and Candy Devine, are household names - Campbell and Devine have been with Downtown since it began broadcasting.